-Table 8-9.
+Table 9-9.
 Right-Joining Arabic Characters

-In some cases, characters occur only at the end of words in correct spelling; they are called trailing characters.
+Some characters occur only at the end of words or morphemes when correctly spelled; these are called trailing characters.
 Examples include TEH MARBUTA and DAMMATAN.
 When trailing characters are joining (such as TEH MARBUTA), they are classified as right-joining, even when similarly shaped characters are dual-joining.
+Other characters, such as ALEF MAKSURA, are considered trailing in modern Arabic, but are dual-joining in Koranic Arabic and languages like Uighur.
+These are classified as dual-joining.

 Letter heh.
-In the case of U+0647 arabic letter heh, the glyph ♣ is shown in the code charts.
+In the case of U+0647 arabic letter heh, the glyph ▲ is shown in the code charts.
 This form is often used to reduce the chance of misidentifying heh as U+0665 arabic-indic digit five, which has a very similar shape.
-The isolate forms of U+0647 arabic letter heh and U+06C1 arabic letter heh goal both look like U+06D5 arabic letter ae.
+The isolated forms of U+0647 arabic letter heh and U+06C1 arabic letter heh goal both look like U+06D5 arabic letter ae.